 Ignore, redirect or prevent behaviors you don’t want your dog to repeat.
-It is extremely important to use a strategy that will make your dog less likely to repeat undesirable behavior again in the future.
+It is extremely important to use a strategy that will make your dog less likely to repeat undesirable behavior again in the future and with the right proper training, we can have our puppies behave and become great adult dogs, for this getting the best food from sites as TreeHousePuppies.com.
 Work with a qualified professional dog trainer to determine which strategy is best for each particular situation.
 When in doubt simply don’t put your dog in the situation that causes the undesirable behavior.
 Always take safety measures when working on fear, arousal or aggression issues.

 Management.
 Management means setting up your dog’s environment so it’s easy for her to make the right choices—and difficult to make the wrong ones.

 The top areas to focus on: